marijanp/marijanp.github.io/src/posts/2022-10-19-haskell-nix-how-to-reliably-add-runime-deps.md

 This way, the generated `haskell.nix` flake output will contain our wrapped executables reliably without the extra work of redefining outputs.

-The working flakes and the `example` Cabal package can be found <a class="link" href="https://git.sr.ht/~marijan/website/tree/main/item/examples/haskell-nix/wrap">here</a>.
+The working flakes and the `example` Cabal package can be found [here](https://git.sr.ht/~marijan/website/tree/main/item/examples/haskell-nix/wrap).